Category: News & Announcements

 Before the pandemic Hale spent a lot of time writing about the milling process, largely to further her own understanding.
 “Now there’s much more access to freshly-milled grains,” she says.
 “There are more people paying attention.”

 Hale teaches many baking classes through AirBNB’s experiences program.
 “I love to travel,” she says, “but when I don’t have enough time for travel, it scratches my travel bug to be around people from all over the world.”
 AirBNB was looking for hosts to populate their experiences program in Portland, OR, where Hale lives.
-At the time, Hale was teaching at Bob’s Red Mill and they asked if she had any ideas.
+At the time, Hale was teaching at Bob’s Red Mill.
+They asked if she had any ideas.
 She did, in fact, and began inviting four people at a time into her home for whole grain bread experiences, start to finish.

 Hale says she loves teaching.
-“At a certain point I just decided not to be a baker in a bakery but instead to further my love of whole grain baking by sharing it with others through classes, teaching them to do it at home.
+“At a certain point I just decided not to be a baker in a bakery but instead to further my love of whole grain baking by sharing it with others through classes.
+Teaching them to do it at home.
 I want baking to be accessible, delicious, and fun for anyone who wants to try.”

 Sometimes it seems like walking uphill, Hale says about using a slow fermentation, whole grain process in a culture that often prioritizes speed and ease.
 “But overall our food system is better than it ever was,” she says.
 “We have to find ways to get to that.”